 The Client sustained multiple broken bones and surgeries, lengthy hospital stay and severe nerve damage in right lower extremity.
 The insurance company for the at-fault driver was unwilling enter into negotiations prior to filing suit.
 After suit was filed for pain and suffering and for Michigan no-fault benefits The Clark Law office secured a total recover for 2.3 million.

-This is a personal injury case Mr. Clark brought in behalf of an injured motorcyclist and his passenger against the United States Air Force.
+This is a personal injury case David Clark brought in behalf of an injured motorcyclist and his passenger against the United States Air Force.
 Mr. Clark’s client was driving his motorcycle and was traveling north on a dual lane highway in Myrtle Beach, South Carolina.
 A United States Air Force bus was at an intersection controlled by a stop sign and was traveling west and pulled out into the intersection to effectuate a left hand turn.
 The two vehicles crashed causing the motorcycle to catch fire and throw the driver and passenger over the bus and down the street.
 Mr. Clark’s client was a 28 year old electrician who sustained burns to his torso, injury to his arms, shoulders and legs, along with a mild brain injury.

 It was the position of the United States Air Force that the motorcyclist was traveling at a high rate of speed, that he was under the influence of alcohol and/or narcotics and therefore there was no liability on the driver of the United States Air Force bus.
 After extensive discovery for a period of years, reviews by medical experts, automobile accident experts and a one week of trial, it was concluded by the trial court that the motorcyclist was not at fault and the United States Air Force bus driver was.
 Mr. Clark proved and the court agreed that Mr. Clark’s client was not speeding, that he was not intoxicated, and furthermore he had not ingested any illegal drugs.